MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-mastering-material-design3.md

 </figure>

 ## Conclusion
 Grasping Flutter's Material Design 3 themes is key for modern application design, so spend some time on the [Material Design website](https://m3.material.io/) to learn more about the system and how to use it in your apps.
-This guide discussed creating custom themes with `ThemeData`, defining color palettes with `ColorScheme`, and adhering to Material Design guidelines for a user-friendly experience.

-It also examined overriding colors, understanding widget color inheritance, customizing typography, and automated theme switching in Flutter.
-For a polished UI, implementing Material Design themes in Flutter is essential.
+Refer back to this guide when you need an overview but remember to take the time to read the official documentation.
+Also, experiment with themes in Dartpad.
+This will save you a lot of time.
+Lastly, remember than you may need to check the actual Flutter code of the widgets to find out where they are getting their default theme values from.